Is 3.7 a good GPA? Here’s everything you need to know about colleges that accept a 3.7 GPA, how to boost your GPA, and more.

 While this sounds obvious, attending all your classes can have a massive positive impact on your GPA.
 You won’t ever miss any quizzes or tests, and you’ll know there are no gaps in your learning at the end of the course.

-Most people find they tend to be good at the things they’re passionate about, and coursework is no exception.
+Most people tend to be good at the things they’re passionate about, and coursework is no exception.
 While you need to fulfill course requirements, don’t be afraid to pursue your interests.
 You’ll have more fun, enjoy learning for the sake of learning, and you might surprise yourself with how well you do.

 Final exams often carry a lot of weight toward your final grade.
 Think of these tests as an excellent opportunity to increase your GPA by raising your total course grade.
 Start reviewing for your final exams well before they’re scheduled.
 It’s best to avoid cramming at all costs.